for Pierce County and Partners

 Early Action (0-3 Years)

-1Work with partners to plan for sea level rise across Pierce County.
+1Work with partners to plan for infrastructure to be less impacted for sea level rise across Pierce County.
 A partial list of local partners should include, City of Tacoma, Port of Tacoma, Pierce Conservation District, BNSF, JBLM, the Puyallup, Muckleshoot and Nisqually Tribes.
 Regional partners will also be very helpful in this process.

-2Make sure new stormwater infrastructure and roads projects are built to handle larger storms with more precipitation.
+2Make sure new stormwater infrastructure, retrofits, and roads projects are built to handle larger storms with more precipitation.
 Rebuilding outdated infrastructure is incredibly expensive so we need to make sure we get these systems sized right the first time.

-3Work with the Health Department to better understand how we can limit health issues related to climate change.
+3Work with the Tacoma- Pierce County Health Department to better understand how we can limit health issues related to climate change.

 4Work with local tribes and other partners to increase tree canopy around streams and increase low impact development.
-Consider code changes to increase tree planting.
+Consider code changes to increase tree planting, care, and retention.

 5Reduce County use of fossil fuels and continue to work to reduce wood smoke (black carbon) that is speeding up the loss of Mt.
 Rainier glaciers.

-6Continue to warn the public about areas that are prone to landslides.
-Making sure County regulations protect human safety with the most updated information possible.
+6Continue to educate the public about areas that are prone to landslides.
+Ensure County regulations protect human safety with the most updated information possible.

 Long Term Action